 3. Limit your hot showers

 There are few things better than climbing into a hot shower after a long day, but during the winter, that hot water can dry out skin even more.
 Keep water at a warm (but not scalding hot) temperature, and try to limit time under water to less than 10 minutes.
 Apply a moisturizer (like this one from Moon Juice) directly afterward to retain skin’s moisture while you rest.

 4. Use an overnight mask

-A few times a week, try using an overnight mask, like the Overnight Exfoliating Mask from Hora, which is infused with CBD isolate and salicylic acid for exfoliating the skin and removing dead skin cells (allowing your skin to better absorb moisturizers).
+A few times a week, try using an overnight mask, like this one, which draws on antioxidants to stimulate collagen production and boost skin's brightness.
 These masks are designed to help skin maintain its hydration, and work while you’re sleeping.
 Apply before bed to a clean, dry face and rinse off in the morning.

 5. Switch cleansers

 During the winter, it’s important to avoid soap-based cleansers, as these can also inhibit the skin from staying hydrated.
 One of our favorite cleansers for winter?
 The Superegg Gentle Elements Cleanser.
 It has a nourishing, creamy texture that's perfect for those colder months.